ziyunli/aoc/docs/usage.md

 # Usage

-To use aoc2021 in a project
+To use aoc in a project

 ```
-import aoc2021
+import aoc
 ```